Coronavirus case increase of 2,678 lowest since June 15; deaths rise by 87

 National

-Also, Louisiana reported 74 additional deaths to move back above Arizona into 11.
-Arizona added 14 deaths and 883 cases after a high of 4,877 on July 1.

-No. 23 Washington, the original epicenter in the United States, had 15.
+Also, No. 12 Arizona reported no deaths and 468 cases after a high of 4,877 infections on July 1.
+No. 23 Washington, the original epicenter in the United States, had 4 .

 Worldwide

-The U.S. represented 11.5ercent of the 4,533 additional deaths Sunday and 22.4 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 40,176 at 5.5 percent.
+The U.S. represented 14.4 percent of the 4,083 additional deaths Monday and 22.2 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 39,415 at 5.3 percent.

 Four European nations are in the top 10.
-The United Kingdom reported an additional 5 deaths for 41,366 in fifth place with the record daily high 1,172.
+The United Kingdom reported an additional 3 deaths for 41,369 in fifth place with the record daily high 1,172.
 No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 4 deaths.
-No. 7 France added 1 and No. 8 Spain reported no data.
+No. 7 France added 19 and No. 8 Spain 2.

-Sweden, which has been doing "herd immunity," reported no data over the weekend and has 5,783 deaths.
-Neighboring Norway reported no deaths Sunday to remain 261, as well as 40 more cases.
+Sweden, which has been doing "herd immunity," reported 8 deaths and has 5,783.
+Neighboring Norway reported no deaths or the second day in a row to remain 261, as well as 55 more cases.

 Scripps Only Content 2020